brandonmendoza1/highschool-performance-predictive-model/README.md

 ![image](images/MLR_backward_selection.png)

-`Beta Values` after selecting the best subset there was noticeable difference in coefficients and there is an intercept of 10.99 , and 27 variables that contribute to the linear regression equation.
-But it was consistent with the previous variables such as fathers education, failures, study time, etc.
+The `Beta Values` for `Backward Selection` after selecting had a noticeable difference in coefficients and an intercept of 10.99 and 27 variables that contribute to the linear regression equation.
+But it was consistent with the previous variables: fathers education, failures and study time.
 The `P-Values` displayed the ones highlighted in red indicate they are not statistically significant and are higher than 0.05, some added variables in this model with a statistically significant p-values include geological address/ location, relationship status, and health status.

-Key academic and demographic features like study time, academic failures, school, gender, and future education goals—are significant predictors.
-With a moderate R².
-However, this selection method has the lowest `RMSE`.
+Key academic and demographic features like study time, academic failures, school, gender, and future education goals are significant predictors.
+This selection method has the lowest `RMSE` and a moderate R².
 This would be the best selection method as it also has a higher R² given more selected variables.

 ![images](images/MLR_stepwise_selection.png)

+`Stepwise Selection` had similar results to forward selection.
+The key differences were the `beta values` had the same variables selected as compared to the forward selection.
+The linear regression equation includes the beta values for the variables selected after clicking best subset.
+The noticeable difference would be the intercept of 7.659

+The `R²` is 0.2985 suggesting, 29.85% of the variance in the outcome is explained by the model.
+The `P-Values` displayed are predictors that are statistically significant, as we used forward selection to select best subset of variables and present how these variables have an effect towards the outcome
+The model has **moderate predictive power**.
+The significant predictors are logically consistent with academic performance drivers like study time, academic failures, and educational aspirations.

 **Checking Assumptions**